Jónas Guðni Sævarsson

 Jónas Guðni Sævarsson (born 28 November 1983) is an Icelandic footballer who currently plays for Keflavík as a midfielder.

 Career

 Club

 He started his career in Keflavík.
 In 2007, he left that club for Úrvalsdeild rivals KR Reykjavík; he stayed with them until summer 2009, when he signed for Swedish club Halmstads BK.
 He made his debut for them on 27 July 2009 when he came on as a substitute against Malmö FF, a 0–3 defeat.
 Sævarsson returned to KR in 2012.
 He remained at the club for three seasons, before re-signing for his first club Keflavík in November 2015.

 International

 Shortly after his move to KR Reykjavíkur he also made his debut for the Icelandic national team.
-He scored his two goals for the national team against Portugal and England.
+He scored his two goals for the national team against Brazil and England.